 WE NEED MORE INFORMATION <-- Speaker 2

-We can re-caption this scene using a caption format such as WebVTT that supports more precise screen positioning options (view clips in the Chrome browser).
+Let’s re-caption this scene using a caption format such as WebVTT that supports more precise screen positioning options (view the following clips with the Chrome browser).

 We could go further and style each speaker’s captions in a different color or visual style.
 Distinguishing speakers by color is common in the UK — see the BBC’s Subtitle Guidelines, which list a “limited range of colours [that] can be used to distinguish speakers from each other.”
 The limited color palette includes (in order of priority): white, yellow, cyan, and green.
 These colors must appear on a black background.

 Placement is meaningful.
 When captions are placed on the screen strategically, they convey information through their form.
 Well-placed captions can help readers identify and distinguish speakers at a glance.
 What placement and color provide to readers is a more efficient method of speaker identification.
 Placement can’t and shouldn’t replace traditional speaker identifiers, of course.
 But placement can supplement other techniques without adding any additional words (proper names) or punctuation (hyphens) to an already jam-packed caption file.